Charles Hall Youth and Family Services believes...

 - Children with complex trauma, as well as their families, need to experience healthy love, acceptance, validation, and presence (supportive and responsive relationships).

-- Develops resilience and coping skills with foster care youth to help them navigate the challenges in their everyday lives;
+- Develops resilience and coping skills in children to help them navigate the challenges in their everyday lives;

-- Supports youth in working to manage the stresses in their lives that have been unmanageable in the past;
+- Supports adolescents and teenagers in working to manage the stresses in their lives that have been unmanageable in the past;

-- Teaches the attitudes and skills that foster a fundamental sense of self-respect and self-valuing in each youth served; and,
+- Teaches the attitudes and skills that foster a fundamental sense of self-respect and self-valuing in each child served; and,

-- Supports youth as they learn to make positive choices for their futures.
+- Supports children and youth as they learn to make positive choices for their futures.

 Charles Hall achieves its goals by...